 Today it takes about takes 90 minutes to inflate a large parade balloon with the roughly 12,000 cubic feet of helium needed to float.
 That much gas lifts about 750 pounds, and requires up to 90 handlers to keep it anchored.
 Love watching the parade on Thanksgiving morning?
 You’ll love these other fun Thanksgiving traditions.

 Yes, parade balloons have pilots—and their job is crazy

-About 4,000 volunteers work the Macy's parade every year, and face varying work requirements.
+About 4,000 volunteers work the Macy’s day parade every year, and face varying work requirements.
 A typical balloon handler, for example, must weigh at least 120 pounds and be in good health.
 Balloon pilots, who lead the handlers by walking in front of the balloon, must be capable of walking the whole parade route backward without falling or getting lost.
 Macy’s offers pilot training three times a year, but practice is up to the pilot herself.
 “I walked backward in my neighborhood at night,” says Kelly Kramer, a Macy’s employee and balloon pilot.
 If pilots don’t practice, “The next morning you wake up and you almost cannot get out of bed because your calves seize up.”
-Here are some more secrets pilots wish you knew.